 Make sure your website loads within 3 seconds

-Seriously — 57 percent of site visitors will leave if a website takes longer than three seconds to load.
-These precious seconds can mean the difference between getting a shopper to checkout versus having them abandon their cart entirely.
+These precious seconds can mean the difference between getting a shopper to check out versus having them abandon their cart entirely.

 The best way to go about fixing this issue is to improve your site’s scalability by hosting the site on a cloud platform and shrinking image files to increase your website’s overall speed.
-Doing this has the potential opportunity to increase sales by 24 percent, so it’s worth looking into if slow load times continue to be an issue for your site.
+Doing this has the potential opportunity to increase sales dramatically, so it’s worth looking into if slow load times continue to be an issue for your site.

 Have you reviewed your images lately?

 For most websites, great visuals are a key component for engaging with visitors.